OasisCoinTeam/Oasis-v2.1.2-archive/doc/multiwallet-qt.md

 Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the BitcoinGUI class moved over to these new classes.

-The two existing files most affected, by far, are bitcoingui.h and bitcoingui.cpp, as the BitcoinGUI class will require some major retrofitting.
+The two existing files most affected, by far, are bitcoingui.h and oasisgui.cpp, as the BitcoinGUI class will require some major retrofitting.

 Only requiring some minor changes is oasis.cpp.